Can You Freeze Coffee Creamer?

 Liquid creamers will not expand when frozen, causing the container to explode.
 It is, however, important that the bottle be very well sealed.

-The quickest and simplest method to freezing liquid coffee creamer is to freeze the whole bottle.
+The quickest and simplest method to freeze liquid coffee creamer is to freeze the whole bottle.

 Ideally, freeze the creamer unopened and in its original packaging.
 Just go ahead and pop it in the freezer, it will not expand and explode!